- what sort of publishing is this?

 - how do I set my book price?

-Once you've set the rest of your metadata, it's time to decide on your book price.
-What you set this as is entirely up to you, but it can be a tough decision.
+The price of your book is entirely up to you, but it can be a tough decision.
 Our suggestion - enter your list price, wholesale price and print costs into our royalties calculator.
-You'll be shown the resultant royalties and can tweak these numbers until you're happy.
+You'll be shown what your royalties would calculate as and can then tweak these numbers until you're happy.
 Here is an example.

 This is the recommended price for a retailer to sell your book.
 Consider what your book is worth, the price of similar books (genre, size, page count, binding, author reputation), your production costs, royalties and currency conversions.
 Let's say we think the book is worth $10.